 Nobody wins when project creep sets in.
 In a sequential methodology like Waterfall, the impact of project creep can be seismic, resulting in unplanned staff costs, project delays and wasted/duplicated effort, not to mention a complete drop in morale.

 In Agile, the same inevitable catalysts for project creep have significantly smaller effects.

-- Contingency allowance As US Secretary of Defense, Donald Rumsfeld, famously warned the world, “there are known unknowns and there are unknown unknowns”.
+- Contingency allowance.
+As US Secretary of Defence, Donald Rumsfeld, famously warned the world, “there are known unknowns and there are unknown unknowns”.
 Agile supports the notion of a contingency ‘fund’ of time available to deal with genuine curveballs, without unnecessarily disrupting the project.
 Other methodologies don’t.

 Agile approaches can be employed to conduct the software scoping process in a methodical yet dynamic way, resulting in the best-aligned solutions and shortest safe delivery times.